dotnet/designs/proposed/resource-limit.md

 The design of the interface allows for zero allocation as long as the resource limit has not been reached (i.e. under the soft cap).
 In these cases only `ResourceLease` and `ValueTask<ResourceLease>` value types are created.
 When the soft cap is reached an queuing is enabled, allocations of registrations used to track completion (i.e. when resources become available) will potentially result in allocations.

-### Why is there a configurable queuing behaviour when `TAcquire` and `AcquireAsync` are available to distinguish between synchronous checks and awaitable checks?
+### Why is there a configurable queuing behaviour when `TAcquire` and `WaitAsync` are available to distinguish between synchronous checks and awaitable checks?

-The `Acquire` and `AcquireAsync` captures the user's intent on whether they are willing to wait for the resource to be availble.
+The `Acquire` and `WaitAsync` captures the user's intent on whether they are willing to wait for the resource to be availble.
 The queuing behaviour is set on the `ResourceLimiter` to indicate the limiter's capabilities in terms of queuing pending acquisition requests.
 Queuing takes place if the user's intent is to wait and the limiter's is capable of queuing acquisition requests.
 In all other cases, the response from the limiter will be immdediate, be it successful or not.

 ## Additional design concepts and notes